Ceramic Food Art Inspired By Cultural Differences

 So it’s connections like this that demand we consider Smith’s artistic motivation.
 Her work exists on many levels.
 Is it hyper-realism?
 Surrealism?
 Pop-art?
 I believe it is all of those things and more.
 For the Silo, Jarrod Barker.

-One response to “Ceramic Food Art Inspired By Cultural Differences”
+One thought on “Ceramic Food Art Inspired By Cultural Differences”

 Leave a Reply